Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of the project folder.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             If paths of the genome annotation gff files.
-      --modify_transcript MODIFY_TRANSCRIPT [MODIFY_TRANSCRIPT ...], -mt MODIFY_TRANSCRIPT [MODIFY_TRANSCRIPT ...]
+      --modify_transcript {merge_overlap,extend_3end,extend_5end,within_extend_ends,none} [{merge_overlap,extend_3end,extend_5end,within_extend_ends,none} ...], -mt {merge_overlap,extend_3end,extend_5end,within_extend_ends,none} [{merge_overlap,extend_3end,extend_5end,within_extend_ends,none} ...]
-                            If --annotation_files is provided, you can assign how to modify the transcripts by genome annotations.
+                            If --annotation_files is provided, the post-
+                            modification of transcript based on genome annotations can be assigned.
 There are five opetions.
+1.
+                            "merge_overlap": if multiple transcripts overlap with
-1. "merge_overlap": if multiple transcripts overlap the same gene, they will be merged as one complete transcript.
-2. "extend_3end": if the transcript starts at the upstream of the gene and ends within the gene, the end point of the transcript will be extended to the end point of gene.
-3.
-                            "extend_5end": if the transcript starts within the gene and ends at the downstream of gene, the starting point of the transcript will be extended to the starting point of the gene.
-4. "within_extend_ends": if the transcript is within the gene, the two ends of the transcript will be extended to the two ends of gene.
+                            the same gene, they will be merged as one complete transcript.
+2. "extend_3end": if a transcript starts at the upstream of a gene and ends within the gene, the end point of the transcript will be extended to the end point of the gene.
+3. "extend_5end": if a transcript starts within a gene and ends at the downstream of gene, the starting point of the transcript will be extended to the starting point of the gene.
+4. "within_extend_ends": if a transcript is within a gene, the two ends of the transcript will be extended to the two ends of gene.
 5. "none": the transcript will not be modified by the genome annotations.
-If you want to assign mutliple modifications to this function, please use spaces to separated them.
+For using mutliple modifications, please
+                            separated them by spaces.
 Default is merge_overlapped.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            If the TEX+/- libraries can be provided, please assign the name of TEX+/- library.
-The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
+                            TEX+/- wig files.
+The format is:
+                            wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+                            my_lib_tex_forward.wig:tex:1:a:+
+                            my_lib_tex_reverse.wig:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            If the fragmented (or conventional) libraries can be provided, please assign the name of fragmented library.
-The format is: wig_file_path:fragmented(frag)
-                            :condition_id(integer):replicate_id(alphabet):strand(+
+                            Wig files of RNA-Seq with transcript fragmented.
+The format is: wig_file_path:frag:condition_id(integer):re
-                            or -).
-If multiple wig files need to be assigned, please use spaces to separate the wig files.
-For an example, $WIG_PATH_1:frag:1:a:+
+                            plicate_id(alphabet):strand(+ or -).
+If multiple wig
+                            files need to be assigned, please use spaces to separate the wig files.
+For example,
-                            $WIG_PATH_2:frag:1:a:-.
+                            my_lib_frag_forward.wig:frag:1:a:+
+                            my_lib_frag_reverse.wig:frag:1:a:-.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value (for TEX+/- libraries) is the minimal number of replicates that a transcript has to be detected.
+                            This value is the minimal number of replicates that a TSS has to be detected in.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATE.
 If different
                             --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
-For an example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+For example, 1_2 2_2 3_3 means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
                             in all conditions).
 Default is all_1.
       --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            The meaning and input type is the same to --replicates_tex.
+                            It is similar to --replicates_tex.
 This value is for fragmented (or conventional) libraries.
-      --tex_notex TEX_NOTEX, -te TEX_NOTEX
+      --tex_notex {1,2}, -te {1,2}
-                            If the libraries of TEX+/- need to be provided, please assign this value as well.
-This value is that a transcript should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            The value is for TEX+/- libraries to decide the transcript should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
                             Please assign 1 or 2.
 Default is 1.